MrBigoudi/GrassRenderer/README.md

 - Another optimization is to apply basic frsustum culling in the CPU side to avoid sending data from tiles that are completely outside the camera frsutrum.

-- Finally, we can also try to have a dynamic number of grass blades per tile depending on their distance to the camera center.
+- We can also try to have a dynamic number of grass blades per tile depending on their distance to the camera center.

+- Another thing that made especially the loading time faster is a rethinking of the compute buffers.
+Indeed, since now, every tile had it's own Vertex Array Object which was really slowing down the initialization time.
+Now, there is only one instance of the vao for every tile.

-( I also tried but failed to implement a paralellization of buffers computations)
+( I also tried but failed to implement a paralellization of buffers computations -> solution, use Vulkan queue !)